 What documents should be submitted when making mortgage deposit payments?

-3. Copy of Certificate of Title
+- Copy of Duplicate Certificate of Title.

-5. Proof that the mortgagee is deceased, or is no longer in operation or that attempts have been made to contact same such as two advertisements placed a week apart, to run over a two week period, in at least one of the two major newspapers in Jamaica (i.e The Gleaner or The Jamaica Observer).
+- Proof that the mortgagee is deceased, is no longer in operation, or that attempts have been made to contact same — such as two advertisements placed a week apart, in at least one of the two major newspapers in Jamaica (i.e., The Gleaner or The Jamaica Observer).In cases where the mortgagee is a company/financial institution, a letter from the Companies Office of Jamaica, Bank of Jamaica, or any other relevant regulatory body stating the status of the entity is required.
+(Original document only.)

 NO PERSONAL CHEQUE IS ACCEPTED